po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How comfortable do you feel with the `Location Object`?
+  * ☝️ How comfortable do you feel with using the `Location Object`?
 (Poll via Fist to Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!